gte620v/gte620v.github.io/_posts/2016-03-13-parallel_jobs_in_luigi.md

 ![image]({{site.baseurl}}/images/pegged_cores.png){:width="330px"}

 ### JQ
 A year ago I was on a command-line kick and a friend suggested that I give [jq](https://stedolan.github.io/jq/manual/) a try.
 It is an analog to `sed`, `awk`, and `grep`, but is made specifically for processing and manipulating json files.
 Like those other GNU Linux CLI tools, jq has its own quirky syntax, that is initially intimidating, but is not hard to get the hang of.
-Specifically, we can replicate the functionality of out `map_line` function with the following bit of jq that we can in a file called `map.jq`.
+Specifically, we can replicate the functionality of out `map_line` function with the following bit of jq that we keep in a file called `map.jq`.

 {% highlight bash %}
 (.index+.total) as $sum_val